mscwilson/bank_tech_test/README.md

 very large amounts deposited £10 000 withdraw £2500

-float input - actually store as pence? what to do if given more than 2dp? dates - in future/wrong format - allow strings to be given
+float input - actually store as pence? what to do if given more than 2dp?
 NB magic numbers